Meet Jess Williams, MSS, LCSW

 -

-You’re looking for a therapist who is real and not afraid to “go there”.
+You’re looking for a therapist who is real and not afraid to really “go there”.

 You’re ready to dig deep into what you’re feeling.
 (PS - “ready AND scared is totally okay!)

-You want to learn how to do things differently and are committed to trying new things even if it feels a little weird at first.
+You’re open to learning how to do things differently and are committed to trying new things even if it feels a little weird at first.

 -